ToxcGang/DrawableSuits/README.md

 DrawableSuits works with modded suits by detecting unlockables that expose a `suitMaterial`.
 Saved designs are reusable on any suit, but loading a design onto a suit with a different UV layout can stretch or misplace drawings and decals.

+Part isolation is generated automatically from the selected body mesh.
+Recognized humanoid bones are used when available; other suits fall back to spatial body regions.
+Empty regions are disabled, and geometry that cannot be classified is exposed through `Other`.

 ## Configuration

 The BepInEx config file controls: